Suvidnya/weather_app/README.md

-### This is an app that tells "Weather Details" of entered city implemented using Open Weather API
+### This is an app that displays all the "Weather Details" of a city implemented using Open Weather API

 <br>